 Not every business uses sales orders, but they’re necessary in some circumstances and highly beneficial in others.

 For example, sales order forms are essential for:

 Tracking and managing inventory so you can deliver reliably on your customer promises and sales agreements

 Reducing inaccuracies in financial reporting that can lead to poor sales management decisions

 Generating the customer billing and accounting details that support your sales revenue or commission income

 Maintaining detailed sales records also allows you to analyze and learn from past performance.

 You could, for example, use sales orders to track your personal revenue growth.
-And since increasing business with existing accounts is the top priority for sales leaders in the year ahead, according to RAIN Group, you might also use them to identify new selling opportunities with past or existing customers.
+Given that increasing business with existing accounts is often a top priority for business owners and sales leaders, you might also use them to identify new selling opportunities with past or existing customers.